aguegu/stm32flash/README.md

 ), unless "-s" is specificed.

+Wish this tweak would help to solve this problem.

-develop & test on Ubuntu
+develop & test on Ubuntui Linux.

 Weihong Guan (@aGuegu)